Meatloose/inline-chunks-html-webpack-plugin/README.md

 [Webpack](http://webpack.github.io/)'s runtime changes with every build.
 For effective long-term caching, we separate the runtime code in manifest.js.
 This manifest.js is very small and increases our startup time as it is a separate http request.
 Inlining the generated manifest.js in the index.html is a solution.

-Split webpack runtime in manifest and inline it.
+Extract css bundle and split webpack runtime to manifest then inline it.
 ```javascript
 // for explicit vendor chunk config
 {